amirmasoudabdol/Bilbo/docs/selection-strategies.md

 ## Policy Based Selection

-As the name suggest, policy based selection strategies are using [policy chains](/decision-strategies.md#policy-chain) to evalute the "quality" of a submission, and therefore come to their verdict.
+Policy based selection strategy are using [policy chains](/decision-strategies.md#policy-chain) to evalute the "quality" of a submission, and therefore come to their verdict.
 In addition to the given criteria, we can adjust the *acceptance rate*, `pub_chance`, and the *publication bias rate*, `pub_bias`.
-Journal first evaluates whether the `selection_policy` can be satisfied; then, a random draw decides whether the publication is lucky enough to be accepted, and finally, odds of being published will be evaluted against the publication bias rate.
+Journal first evaluates whether the `selection_policy` can be satisfied; then, a random draw decides whether the publication is lucky enough to be accepted, and finally, odds of being actually published will be evaluted against the publication bias rate.

-Notice that the flexibilty of the selection policy and availability of publication bias rate will allows us to construct Journals that are biased toward different criteria, e.g., positive effects, large studies, etc.
+Notice that the flexibilty of the selection policy and availability of publication bias rate will allow for construction of Journals with specific biases, e.g., positive effects, large study sizes, etc.

 !!! journal "Policy Based Selection"